Comparing Ocean Transport Options: RoRo vs Container

 When you factor in all of the tradeoffs between the two car shipping methods including security, conditions, rates, time frames and departures, we always suggest clients transport their cars via container.

-90% of our business is shipped on the ocean in a steel container.
+A large portion of our business ships on the ocean in a steel container.
 We have two sizes as options, 20ft and 40ft containers, however we consolidate the majority of vehicles into a 40ft container.

 If you would like to see cubic volume of the 40ft container or measurements for other sizes, visit our page on shipping container dimensions.